dkp1903/devagram/SRS.md

       * #### **Chats and Messaging**
         - Great tool for interaction.
         - Code Snippets can be posted with proper formatting.
-        - Allows to share the learning or clear doubts and helps in collaboration.
+        - Allows to share or clear doubts and help in collaboration.
    4. ### Non Functional Requirements